Perth CBD to north corridor capacity

 This growth will continue to drive increased demand for both road and public transport.

-A business case for the Yanchep Rail Extension was evaluated by Infrastructure Australia in 2018 and included on the Infrastructure Priority List as a High Priority Project.
+A business case for the Yanchep Rail Extension was evaluated by Infrastructure Australia in 2018 and previously included on the Infrastructure Priority List as a High Priority Project.
 This project will extend the Joondalup Line from Butler to Yanchep.

 Individual sections are at various stages of development.